1978 Penn State Nittany Lions football team

-The 1978 Penn State Nittany Lions football team represented the Pennsylvania State University in the 1978 NCAA Division I-A football season.
-The team was coached by Joe Paterno and played its home games in Beaver Stadium in University Park, Pennsylvania.
+The 1978 Penn State Nittany Lions football team represented Pennsylvania State University as an independent during the 1978 NCAA Division I-A football season.
+Led by 13th-year head coach Joe Paterno, the Nittany Lions compiled a record of 11–1 with a loss to Alabama in the Sugar Bowl.
+Penn State played home games at Beaver Stadium in University Park, Pennsylvania.